GetDKAN/dkan/docs/admin/visualizations/index.rst

-Editing and Publishing Content
+Exploring and Visualizing Your Data
 =========================

 Table of Contents

 .. toctree::
    :maxdepth: 1

-   publishingoptions
+   datapreviews
+   creatingvisualizations
+   carto